cloudposse/terraform-aws-ecs-container-definition/README.md

 ## Usage

+**IMPORTANT:** The `master` branch is used in `source` just as an example.
+In your code, do not pin to `master` because there may be breaking changes between releases.
+Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-aws-ecs-container-definition/releases).

 This module is meant to be used as output only, meaning it will be used to create outputs which are consumed as a parameter by Terraform resources or other modules.

 For complete examples, see